codefreak/codefreak-cloud-companion/README.md

 Current Features:
 * Download/Upload files
 * List and watch project files on the server
+* Start/Stop processes and attach to them via websockets

 ## Context
 The companion is used for Code FREAK's *Cloud Workspaces* feature which allows writing code in your browser and running